Avaiga/taipy-getting-started/README.md

 ## Step 3

-Creation of the configuration of the backend for a baseline model.
+Creation of the backend configuration for a baseline model.
 The predictions of this model is just the historical data with a shift in time.

 ## Step 4
 ### Step 4 - backend